laminba2003/spring-gateway/README.md

 # Spring Cloud Gateway

 Spring Cloud Gateway provides a library for building an API Gateway on top of Spring WebFlux.
 It aims to provide a simple, yet effective way to route to APIs and provide cross cutting concerns to them such as: security, monitoring/metrics, and resiliency.
+Spring Cloud Gateway requires the Netty runtime provided by Spring Boot and Spring WebFlux.
+It does not work in a traditional Servlet Container or when built as a WAR.

 ## Features